playfulprogramming/playfulprogramming/content/blog/non-decimal-numbers-in-tech/index.md

 ![The hexadecimal number "032" and the binary number "110010" which both reflect 50](./binary_vs_hexadecimal.svg)

-After all, they're just refelctions of the numbers that we represent using a specific set of symbols.
+After all, they're just reflections of the numbers that we represent using a specific set of symbols.
 In binary those symbols are more restrictive than in hexadecimal and therefore the symbolic representation is longer

 # Applications